 It is highly recommended to crop the input images to cover approximately the same anatomical region.
 This allows faster and much more robust registration.
 Images can be cropped using Crop volume module.

-- General registration (BRAINS): recomended for brain MRIs but with parameter tuning it can work on any other imaging modelities and anatomical regions.
+General registration (BRAINS): recommended for brain MRIs but with parameter tuning it can work on any other imaging modalities and anatomical regions.

 Registration of segmentation and binary images are very different from grayscale images, as only the boundaries can guide the alignment process.
 Therefore, general image registration methods are not applicable to binary images.